Tolga

 Educational outcomes in Tolga fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.4%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 12.2%, followed by postgraduate qualifications (2.2%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 43.8% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (33.3%).
-Educational participation is high at 29.7%, comprising primary education (12.7%), secondary education (9.9%), and tertiary education (3.2%).
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.2%, followed by postgraduate qualifications (2.2%) and graduate diplomas (2.0%).
+Vocational credentials are prominent, with 43.8% of residents aged 15+ holding them - advanced diplomas at 10.5% and certificates at 33.3%.

-Educational participation is notably high, with 29.7% of residents currently enrolled in formal education.
+Educational participation is high, with 29.7% of residents currently enrolled in formal education.
 This includes 12.7% in primary education, 9.9% in secondary education, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education